mosmn/Notes/sections/javascript/react/state-props.md

 - Props are accessed using `this.props.propertyName` syntax in class components.
 - Props can be passed as attributes in JSX, similar to assigning attributes to HTML elements.
 - It is important to pass `props` to the constructor of the child component and call `super(props)` to be able to access `this.props` in the child component.
 - Props can be used with both class components and functional components.
+In functional components, props are passed as a parameter to the function.
+Refer to the [Official React documentation](https://react.dev/learn#sharing-data-between-components) to see how functional components can be used with props.
 - Props can be functions, and they can be attached to events in JSX by assigning them to the appropriate event attribute.
 - Event attributes in JSX must be camelCased.
 - JavaScript code in JSX must be wrapped in curly braces.